MMO: Meta Multi-Objectivization for Software Configuration Tuning: Introduction

 \begin{itemize}

-\item A detailed analysis, with evidence, that explains what makes the weight being a highly sensitive parameter for the MMO model in the FSE work.
+\item A sound and formal analysis of the principle behind MMO, derived from the perspective of geometric transformation in the performance objective space, that explains its intention and what role the parameter $w$ and the normalization play therein.
+This then enables us to formally reflect on the limitation posed by the MMO model design proposed in the FSE work.

-\item Drawing on insights from the analysis, we design a new normalization method, as part of the MMO model, allowing for capturing the bounds of both performance objectives adaptively.
-This enables us to keep the strengths and characteristics of the MMO model while removing the weight (i.e., setting $w=1$ for all cases).
+\item Drawing on insights from the analysis, we design a new normalization method as part of the MMO model, capturing the bounds of both performance objectives adaptively.
+This allows us to keep the strengths and characteristics of the MMO model while removing the weight (i.e., setting $w=1$ for all cases).

 \item An extensive evaluation that expands to 11 systems/environments that are of very different domains.
 Since a system comes with two performance objectives, each of these is used in turn as the target performance objective, leading to 22 cases.
 Under these cases, we compare MMO model using the new normalization with the PMO model and four single-objective counterparts, as well as with the MMO model using the normalization from the FSE work.